Chronos778/quote.web/README.md

 Learn about Quote.Web, our mission, features, and the technologies we use.

 ### Contact
-Connect with us through email, GitHub, or our contact form.
+Connect with us through email or GitHub links.

 ## Getting Started